xFLIE: Leveraging Actionable Hierarchical Scene Representations for Autonomous Semantic-Aware Inspection Missions: 3D Layered Semantic Graph

-During registration of nodes while exploring, the nodes are encoded with the following attribute $a_T \in A_T$: (i) estimated 3D location of the target $\hat{\textbf{X}}_{target} \in \mathbb{R}^3$, (ii) visual RGB image information of the registered target, (iii) the semantic class of the detected target $s_e$, (iv) the confidence of the semantic $s_e^{c} \in \mathbb{R}^+$, (v) the segmented area of semantic $s_e^{a} \in \mathbb{R}^+$, and (vi) a utility heuristic $U \in \mathbb{R}^+$ quantifying the relevance for inspection of the detected semantic node.
+Intra-layer edges $\mathcal{E}^T_k$ model connections symbolizing (i) parent-child relations between the registered inspection targets and the robot, and (ii) spatial relations between the inspected target nodes $v_{I}$-$v_{I}$.
+Each node encodes the attribute $a^T_k \in A^T_k$ from the observation $z_k$, consisting of (i) the estimated 3D location of the target node defined from $\bm{z}^p_k$, (ii) RGB image information, $\mathcal{I}_{RGB}$, of the target from $z^i_k$, (iii) semantic label $s_e$ from $z^l_k$, (iv) segmentation confidence score $s^c_e$ from $z^s_k$, (v) area of segmentation mask $s^a_e$ from $z_k^{a}$, and (vi) a utility heuristic $U \in \mathbb{R}_+$ of the semantic for inspection target selection.

-Once a $v^D$ node undergoes inspection, the attributes of the node is subsequently augmented with the graph representation of the nested $Level$ layer and its corresponding $\textit{Pose}$ and $\textit{Feature}$ layer graphs.
-Additionally, a convex polygon $\texttt{P}$, constructed from the 2D spatial attributes of the child nodes within the $\textit{Pose}$ layer graph of the first level of inspection, is encoded to its attribute.
-Due to the framework's overall independence from environmental occupancy knowledge, polygon-based containment checking effectively prevents duplicate registration of targets.
-For more detailed information on the $\bm{\texttt{P}}$ construction and its use, the readers are directed to Sec.~\ref{sec:xflie_insp}.
+Upon inspection of a detected target node $v_D$, the corresponding attribute $a^T_k$ is augmented with the \textit{Level} layer graph $\mathcal{G}^L_k$ and its corresponding \textit{Pose} and \textit{Feature} layer graphs, $\mathcal{G}^P_k$ and $\mathcal{G}^F_k$, respectively.
+Additionally, a simple polygon $\texttt{P} \in \mathbb{R}^2$, representing the occupied region of the target is appended to the node attribute at the end of inspection.
+For detailed information on the $\bm{\texttt{P}}$ construction and its use, the readers are directed to Sec.~\ref{sec:xFLIE}-\ref{sec:xflie_insp}.

-Intra-layer connections occur between the registered target nodes and the parent node, as well as between $v^{I}$-$v^{I}$ nodes.
-The parent node within the $Target$ layer is modelled to be a representation of the robotic agent encoded with information on the current 6D pose of the robot $\textbf{X}_{odom} \in \mathbb{R}^3 \times \mathbb{SO}(3)$.
-The edge existing between parent-child nodes is weighted with spatial information capturing the Euclidean distance between the two nodes.
-The edge connecting two $v^{I}$ nodes is also weighted in similar manner but its existence is determined based on satisfying certain conditions.

-Specifically, the edge connecting two $v^I$ nodes is determined by a confluence of factors.
-Primarily, to ensure unobstructed region exists between the two nodes that share an edge, only valid subset of $\{v^{I,wsr}_T\} \subseteq \{v^I_T\}$ nodes that lie within sensor range $d_{max} \in \mathbb{R}^+$ and the visual field-of-view of the robot $\alpha \in \mathbb{R}^+$ are considered.
-That is, post inspection and during exploration around the current target node $v^{I,curr}_T$, an edge is shared between $v^{I,curr}_T$ and $\{v^{I,wsr}_T\}$ if nodes within $\{v^{I,wsr}_T\}$ are directly observable from $v^{I,curr}_T$ and whose estimated position lie inside the polygon representation (refer Sec.~\ref{sec:xflie_insp}).
-Figure.~\ref{fig:target_layer_concept} presents a concept diagram of the internal composition of $\mathcal{G}_T$ within the \textit{Target} layer of 3D LSG during its construction.